TrendingTechnology/lingopy/README.md

 https://docs.python.org/3/library/time.html (Python time library)
 https://docs.python.org/3/library/pprint.html (Pprint)

+## Collaboration

+I am open to new ideas and inspiration.
+If you are interested in this project and want to contribute or cooperate, write me an e-mail with your GitHub name and the reason for your interest.
+Following a check, your request will be granted or rejected.

 ## Contact

 You have questions about the project or want to report a bug or feedback in general?